 The House’s language puts a 270-day time limit for reviews that now can take years.
 It also would enable transportation planners to waive reviews at times, limit consideration of more environmentally friendly alternatives and issue default approvals when regulators take too long to complete their work, said Deron Lovaas, federal transportation director with the Natural Resources Defense Fund.

 The pipeline project would create about 20,000 temporary construction jobs, according to TransCanada.
 The number of employees needed to operate and maintain the pipeline may be as few as 20, according to the U.S. State Department, or as many as a few hundred, according to TransCanada.

 TransCanada submitted a new State Department permit application on May 7.
 The Business Roundtable, a group representing chief executive officers of the largest U.S. corporations including Procter & Gamble Co.
-(PG) and Boeing Co.
-(BA), backed the pipeline in a letter to conferees May 7.
+(PG:US) and Boeing Co.
+(BA:US), backed the pipeline in a letter to conferees May 7.